 Daily from 10 AM - 5 PM

 Step into Iceland’s epic past at the Saga Museum (Sogusafnid), where history comes to life!
-This Viking museum in Reykjavik, though small, is packed with drama and legends.
-It has impressive life-like wax replicas of Icelandic historical figures to recreate key moments in the unique history of Iceland.
+This small but dramatic Viking museum in Reykjavik uses life-like wax replicas of Icelandic historical figures to recreate key moments in the history of Iceland.

-As you enter Iceland’s Viking museum, you’re given an audio guide that automatically narrates the tales of each scene as you walk past the realistic figures.
-The guide is available in Icelandic, English, French, German, Russian, Spanish, or Swedish.
+You’re handed an audio guide that narrates each scene as you pass the figures, available in Icelandic, English, French, German, Russian, Spanish, and Swedish.

-The displays are based on descriptions found in old manuscripts, and the clothing, tools, and weapons are all handmade using traditional methods.
-The exhibition highlights moments such as the founding of Althingi at Thingvellir National Park and the story of Þorgeir, the lawspeaker who is said to have thrown his Norse idols into Godafoss Waterfall in North Iceland.
+The displays draw on old manuscripts, with handmade clothing, tools, and weapons.
+Highlights include the founding of Althingi at Thingvellir National Park and the tale of Þorgeir, the lawspeaker said to have thrown his Norse idols into Godafoss Waterfall in North Iceland.

 At the end of your visit, you can even dress up as a Viking, complete with helmet, chainmail, and sword, making the Saga Museum one of the most interactive history museums in Reykjavik.